DIPlib/diplib/doc/src/features.md

 The ratio `PerpMin`/`Min`, two of the values returned by the \ref size_features_Feret feature.

 This feature ignores pixel sizes, isotropic pixels are assumed.

-\subsection shape_features_Radius Radius
-Statistics on the radius of the object, computed from the chain code using
-\ref dip::ChainCode::Polygon and \ref dip::Polygon::RadiusStatistics.

-Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
-If multiple connected components have the same label, only the first connected component found for that label will be measured.

-This feature takes the distances from the object's centroid (as determined from the chain code, not influenced by any holes in the object) to each of the border pixels.
-From these distances it computes four values:

- - 0: `Max`, the largest distance.
- - 1: `Mean`, the average distance.
- - 2: `Min`, the shortest distance.
- - 3: `StD`, the standard deviation.

-Note that the centroid does not necessarily lie within the object.

-These values are reported in physical units, but only for isotropic (square) pixels.
-For anisotropic pixels, lengths are reported in pixels, ignoring pixel sizes.

 \subsection shape_features_P2A P2A
 Computes: